Musa ibn ʿUqba: Maghazi Musa Ibn Uqba

-However, the entire work became extinct after the 14th century, or 17th century according to a more conservative opinion.
-The last person known to have had access to the book was Al-Sakhawi.
-However, according to Marsden Jones, Al-Diyārabakrī also had access to it, but the claim is disputed.
+However, the entire work became extinct sometime during the 15th century to the 17th century.
+Nuh Arslantaş identifies Al-Sakhawi as the last verifiable individual to have access to the Maghazi.
+According to Marsden Jones, historian Al-Diyārabakrī also had access to it, though the claim is disputed.
+Recently, Muḥammad al-Ṭabarānī claimed that the hadith scholar Muhammad al-Rudani represents the final known link in its transmission.

 An excerpt of the Maghāzī, comprising twenty hadiths drawn from various sections of the work, was compiled by the hadith scholar al-Shihāb Aḥmad ibn Farḥ al-Ishbīlī.
-A manuscript copy containing eighteen hadith is preserved in the Berlin Library as part of a bound collection.
+A manuscript copy containing eighteen hadiths is preserved in the Berlin Library as part of a bound collection.
 The excerpt was first edited and published with a German translation by the orientalist Carl Eduard Sachau in 1904.

 In 1992, the work was re-edited by Mashhūr ibn Ḥasan Āl Salmān; however, it was erroneously attributed to one of its transmitters, al-Jamāl Yūsuf ibn al-Shams Muḥammad ibn ʿUmar ibn Qāḍī Shuhbah.
 This misattribution subsequently became widespread among later researchers.

 Partial reconstructions of the Maghāzī were attempted through earlier citations by scholars, notably by 'Abdu Braimah (1968), Muḥammad Bāqshīsh Abū Mālik (1994), and Ḥusayn Murādī Naṣab (2003).

-In September 2021, the book was rediscovered when a manuscript (currently catalogued as A-MSS-14033) was found in the National Library of Tunisia according to the transmission of Ismā'īl ibn Ibrāhīm ibn 'Uqba.
-It contains approximately two-thirds of the book, beginning from change in Qibla to Farewell Pilgrimage.
+In September 2021, the book was rediscovered when a manuscript was found in the National Library of Tunisia, according to the transmission of Ismā'īl ibn Ibrāhīm ibn 'Uqba.
+It contains approximately two-thirds of the book, beginning from change in the Qibla to the Farewell Pilgrimage.
 The rest of the work still remains lost.

 In 2023, the book was published for the first time by Bashīr Bin'aṭiyyah Publications in Fez, Morocco.
-An English Translation was published in 2024.
+English translations were followed in the following years.
+In 2025, Dar al-Arqam published the book with reconstructions of the lost sections from earlier citations.